 Diabetes is a condition where the amount of glucose in your blood is too high.
 There are two main types of diabetes: Type 1 diabetes (when the body is unable to produce any insulin) and Type 2 diabetes (when the body is unable to produce enough insulin or the body's cells don't respond to insulin).
-Around 90% of diabetes cases among children and young people are Type 1, but Type 2 is increasing in prevalence.
+While around 90% of diabetes cases among children and young people are Type 1, Type 2 is increasing in prevalence.
 For adults, it is estimated that around 90% of cases are Type 2.
-In 2017, diabetes ranked as the fifth highest cause of years lived with disability in the UK.
+In 2019, diabetes ranked as the seventh highest cause of death and disability in the UK.

 The National Institute for Health and Clinical Excellence (NICE) provides recommendations on annual care processes that adults and children with diabetes should receive, as well as three treatment targets that adults should achieve in order to reduce the risk of diabetic complications.
 Here we use data from the National Diabetes Audit and National Paediatric Diabetes Audit to look at how the quality of care for diabetics has changed over time.

 The National Institute for Health and Care Excellence (NICE) recommends that all people with diabetes aged 12 years and over should receive nine annual care processes.
 These include:

 1. HbA1c – blood test for glucose control

 2. Blood pressure – measurement for cardiovascular risk

 3. Serum cholesterol – blood test for cardiovascular risk

 4. Serum creatinine – blood test for kidney function

 5. Urine albumin/creatinine ratio – urine test for risk of kidney disease